Disney Digital 3-D: Post-2005 Disney 3-D films

 The first Disney Digital 3-D film was Chicken Little, which was released in late 2005.
-For the release, Disney collaborated with RealD to install RealD's 3D digital projection system featuring Christie CP2000 2K DLP projectors along with silver screens for 84 screens in US theaters.
+For the release, Disney collaborated with RealD to install RealD's 3D digital projection system featuring Christie CP2000 2K DLP projectors along with silver screens for 100 screens in AMC Theatres, Regal Cinemas, and Cinemark Theatres.

-The animated film Chicken Little was followed by a re-release of The Nightmare Before Christmas on October 20, 2006, a 1993 stop-motion film distributed by Touchstone Pictures, was originally shot in 2D on 35 mm film to digitally remastered with the 3D version generated by Industrial Light & Magic (ILM) from this source using computer technology.
+The animated film Chicken Little was followed by a re-release of The Nightmare Before Christmas on October 20, 2006, a 1993 stop-motion film, distributed by Touchstone Pictures, was originally shot in 2D on 35 mm film to digitally remastered, with the 3D version generated by Industrial Light & Magic (ILM) from this source using computer technology.

 In 2007, Disney re-released the film Working for Peanuts with the theatrical release of the 3D version of Meet the Robinsons.

 The first live-action Disney Digital 3-D release was Hannah Montana & Miley Cyrus: Best of Both Worlds Concert, which followed in 2008.
 In 2009, G-Force became the first film in Disney Digital 3-D from producer Jerry Bruckheimer.
 The 2011 film Pirates of the Caribbean: On Stranger Tides, also produced by Bruckheimer as well as directed by Rob Marshall, was one of the first big adventure films to shoot in 3D on location in jungles, beaches, and the streets of 18th-century London rather than against green screen or entirely on soundstages.

 On May 29, 2009, Disney released Pixar's Up, the first Pixar film to be presented in 3D.
 This film was then followed by a 3D double feature re-release of Toy Story and Toy Story 2 on October 2, 2009, although neither of these films' animations was altered.
 Subsequent Pixar films, such as Toy Story 3 and Cars 2, were also released in Disney Digital 3-D.

 Two of Disney's traditionally animated films were reissued with 3D conversions in 2011; The Lion King – released on August 26 internationally and on September 16 in North America, and Beauty and the Beast – limited to 13-day run in September at the El Capitan Theatre in Los Angeles for North America, as well as short runs in New Zealand, Japan, Australia, India and Spain in 2010.
 These re-releases were being supervised by Don Hahn, who produced both films.
 Beauty and the Beast in 3D received a wider release on January 13, 2012.
 Two more films were reissued in 3D in 2012; Finding Nemo on September 14 and Monsters, Inc. on December 19.
 The Little Mermaid was going to be re-released in 3D on September 13, 2013, but was cancelled due to the underperformance of the other Disney 3D re-releases.
 The 3D version of The Little Mermaid did, however, play for a limited engagement at the El Capitan Theatre from September to October 2013.